cap1tulo/SportLife-SportComplex/README.md

 Course: Advanced Programming (GoLang)

-How to start the project: Open the terminal and run go run main.go.
+How to start the project: Open the terminal and run **go run main.go**.

 Resources and tools used in this project: pgAdmin (PostgreSQL), Postman, VS Code.